beaujeant/beaujeant.github.io/AppSec101/cpu.md

 Engineers decided to use a simpler binary implementation, i.e. ~0V = `0` and ~5V = `1`.
 When stored, for instance in a hard drive, data is represented in a form of magnetic polarity.
 One polarity = `0` and opposite = `1`.
 This is why, in the computer realm, everything is only `1`s and `0`s.
 So for instance if you want to execute the operation `5 + 2`, the ALU will receives `00000000000000000000000000000101` as the first input and `00000000000000000000000000000010` as the second input.

-> Note: The ALU needs to receive input of a fix length.
+> __Note__: The ALU needs to receive input of a fix length.
 Here this example, we have a 32 bits ALU.
 This means the inputs are always 32 bits (one bit is a value that can be either 0 or 1) long and the output will also be 32 bit long.

 The common numeral system we are using daily is the decimal system (also known as base 10).
 This means once we reached the 10th value, we increase by one the value positioned before.
 Here is an example: